ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_static_file_server.md

 ```

 * [`listen`](https://nginx.org/en/docs/http/ngx_http_core_module.html#listen):
-  * Selects the port and protocol of the file server.
+  * This directive is used to select the port and protocol of the file server.
   * `reuseport` is a common optimization that allows Nginx to distribute incoming connections across worker processes.
   * `backlog` sets the maximum length of the pending connection queue.
 Set this to whatever `net.core.somaxconn` is set to.
 However, if `net.core.somaxconn` is set to a value that is smaller than 512; set this parameter to 512.
 * [`open_file_cache`](https://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache):
-  * Sets up a cache that stores information on open file descriptors.
+  * This directive sets up a cache that stores information on open file descriptors.
 This can significantly increase performance.
 * [`ssl_ciphers`](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_ciphers):
   * The cipher suite used for HTTPS can greatly impact performance.
 It is important to understand both the security and performance implications of the chosen cipher suite.
   * The version of OpenSSL and how it was compiled can also impact the performance of the cipher suite.
 This was discussed in the [Kernel, compiler, and OpenSSL](../kernel_comp_lib) section of this learning path.